wowofbob/yesod-util/README.md

 * `Yesod.Except.Persist` - lifts for `persistent`;
 * `Yesod.Except.Wrappers` - predefined out of the box monads;

-But one should use `Yesod.Except` for import.
+But you should use `Yesod.Except` for import.